-Is there any other industry you’re really passionate about?
+Are there any other industries you’re really passionate about?

-I love property, I really really love property and I’m just in the process of starting my own property development company to renovate residential and commercial properties, I enjoy that.
+I love properties, I really really love properties and I’m just in the process of starting a new business: it’s going to be my own property development company to renovate residential and commercial properties, I enjoy that.
 I did one property last year when I bought it and renovate it.
 I really like seeing that sort of process of, you know, turning something around: business and property are really passion projects for me.

-But what did you find fascinating in Digital Marketing?
+What do you find fascinating in Digital Marketing?
 Do you find PPC campaigns charming?!
-What does just give you the passion to say “oh, this is a great job!”?
+Where does your passion come from?